chwdt/vanmoof-tools/README.md

 usage: `patch <mainware>`

 This tool patches a modern VanMoof mainware file, so the region OFFROAD is not reset to region US during boot.
 The power assistance level can be configured to 5 again.
+When cycling through power assistance levels using the handle bar, the bike will cycle through power level 5 as well.

 The file given on the command line is overwritten with the patched version of the file, so please make a backup of your mainware before using the tool.

 Currently the tool only works for mainware version 1.9.3.

-Missing: Add power level 5 when cycling through power levels using the handle bar button when in OFFROAD region.
-This is an additional feature compared to the old 1.7.6 mainware.

 ## Offsets in smart controller internal flash: